 Pacific Highlands Ranch is home to around 12,000 people.
 The median rent is close to $1,000, but the average household income exceeds $160,000.
 An average resident of Pacific Highlands Ranch is well-educated – almost half of the inhabitants hold a Master’s degree or higher.
 Some of the best public schools serving this community include Canyon Crest Academy, Torrey Pines High School, and West View High School.

 You will also be happy to learn that the crime rate in the area is pretty low.
 You’ll have nothing to worry about when you let your kids out to play in their free time.
 Speaking of playtime, half of the neighborhood is preserved as a natural habitat, which means there are numerous opportunities for outdoor activities.
+All of these facts put Pacific Highlands Ranch among the best places to raise a family in California.

 Top Suburbs in Sandi